rieckpil/progmot/content/blog/one-year-course-release.md

 As I haven't done anything similar before, recording everything upfront would be hell of work.
 And as testing and agile teaches, you want early feedback.

 Let's see how this journey went out.

-## Finding a Topic To Talk About

-I've been writing blog articles for over three years.
-There wasn't any clear direction as I wrote about several Java Framework.

-I had no niche topic yet.

-Over the years, I found my niche by blogging more and more about the same topic: testing Spring Boot applications.

-After writing `text/plain` for some years, the next natural step is to record a first video.

-I gave it a shot and uploaded a video on YouTube.
-The audio was suboptimal, but it was a big step out of the comfort zone.
-I got to know what it takes to record and edit nice-looking videos.

 ## Creating The Course Content